 7. Keep it professional

-Your Google My Business posts represent your business and may be the first real impression a searcher has of you.
+Your Google Business posts represent your business and may be the first real impression a searcher has of you.
 Keep your posts informational, educational, and professional.
 Avoid wording that’s “salesy” or subjective to maintain a level of professionalism within your posts and keep users engaged so they take action.

 8. Proofread and polish up

 Going along with professionalism, Google requires that all your posts be honest and upfront with no intention of trying to mislead or scam information out of users.
-A common reason businesses’ posts get taken down on Google My Business one is due to misspellings or poor-quality content.
-Taking the extra minute to triple check all the information you share on Google My Business is accurate, up to date, and revised accordingly will go a long way.
+A common reason businesses’ posts get taken down on Google Business is due to misspellings or poor-quality content.
+Taking the extra minute to triple check all the information you share on Google Business is accurate, up to date, and revised accordingly will go a long way.

 9. Get familiar with Google’s posting rules